5 things to know about Mason’s College of Public Health

 Dean Perry spoke with the Washington Business Journal about future plans for the College of Public Health, including workforce development and fundraising initiatives.
 Read the article here.

-The College enrolls more than 1,900 undergraduate and 1,300 graduate students in its nationally-recognized offerings, including:
+The College enrolls more than 1,900 undergraduate and 1,300 graduate students in our nationally-recognized programs.
+Our graduates are uniquely prepared to thrive in an increasingly multicultural, multidisciplinary, community-focused public health landscape.

 Our mission is to engage our diverse student body and faculty in transdisciplinary academics, research, and interprofessional practice to promote the health of populations while eliminating disparities.